Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Problem Formulation and Modeling Framework

-As additional replicates are collected, $\sigma_m^2(\mathbf{x}_c)$ decreases, enabling the GPR to represent heterogeneity across counties in a variance-aware manner, rather than treating all counties as equally informative.
+As additional replicates are collected, $\tau^2_m(\mathbf{x}_c)$ decreases, enabling the GPR to represent heterogeneity across counties in a variance-aware manner, rather than treating all counties as equally informative.
 In contrast to a homoscedastic specification, which assumes a constant noise level across counties and coefficients, the heteroscedastic formulation adopted here explicitly links observation noise to the number of simulation replicates used to estimate each regression coefficient.
-As a result, uncertainty from the regression stage propagates coherently through the GPR and into the final outcome-level predictions.
+As a result, uncertainty from the regression-based estimation propagates coherently through the GPR and into the final outcome-stage predictions.

 Given that these simulations are computationally expensive, how can we efficiently estimate effects across high-dimensional spaces under a limited simulation budget?
 We address this challenge by adopting a sequential design approach that leverages model uncertainty to guide sampling decisions.
-The next section formalizes this into a two-stage sequential design that jointly allocates simulation effort across both counties and treatment conditions.
+In the next section, we describe our two-step sequential design that jointly allocates simulation effort across both counties and treatment conditions.